icure/cardinal-prescription/README.md

 Lets you search in the Belgian SAM (Source Authentique de Médicaments) 2 (v5/v6). and generate prescription with structured and unstructured posology.

-This module interacts with Recip-e t- send the prescription.
+This module interacts with Recip-e to send the prescription.

-You'll need t- pass the SAM and Recip-e certification t- use this module in production.
+You'll need to pass the SAM and Recip-e certification to use this module in production.

 ## Modules

 - Save, retrieve while encrypting/decrypting E-health certificate : `CertificateUpload`
 - Search in SAM (AMPPs, VMP groups, NMPs, ...) : `PrescribedMedicationsSearch`
 - Generate prescription with structured and unstructured posology : `MedicationPrescriptionModal`
 - Display generated prescriptions.
-Generate, send and print prescriptions t- Recip-e : `Prescriptions`
+Generate, send and print prescriptions to Recip-e : `Prescriptions`
 - Display a printable version of the prescriptions : `PrescriptionPrintModal`

--
+## Requirements

+You will need a valid acceptance/production E-health certificate to use this module.

+You will also need valid iCure credentials.
+You can obtain them by registering an account on https://cockpit.icure.dev

 ## Usage

 ### CertificateUpload